NiccoDorn/project-one/CONTRIBUTIONS.md

 # Contributions
 Nico: Providing Github Repo to work on things + setup.
+Managing pull requests, updating tests from organizers etc.

 # Use of AI tools